Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Methodology

 \subsection{Construction of prediction intervals}

-In the FMP-ANOVA decomposition described in Section \ref{FMP}, we consider joint modeling for both female and male populations to obtain the functional residuals.
+In the functional-ANOVA decompositions described in \S~\ref{FMP}, we consider joint modeling for both female and male populations to obtain the functional residuals.
 In this section, we use the functional residuals for each population separately to compute prediction intervals for quantifying forecast uncertainty using the approaches proposed by \cite{Paparoditis2021} and \cite{Aue2015}.
-The final prediction intervals are generated after adding back the deterministic components removed from the FMP-ANOVA decomposition.
-The procedure can be described as follows,
+The final prediction intervals are generated after adding back the deterministic components removed from the functional ANOVA decomposition.
+The procedure can be described as follows.

-\begin{enumerate} \item[1)] Center the observed functional time series by calculating $\Z_{t,s}^g(u) = \X_{t,s}^g(u) - \overline{\X}_{s}^g(u)$, where $\overline{\X}_s^g(u) = \frac{1}{T}\sum^T_{t=1}\X_{t,s}^g(u)$.
+\begin{enumerate} \item[1)] Center the observed functional time series by calculating $\Z_{t,s}^g(u) = \widehat{\X}_{t,s}^g(u) - \overline{\widehat{\X}}_{s}^g(u)$, where $\overline{\widehat{\X}}_s^g(u) = \frac{1}{T}\sum^T_{t=1}\widehat{\X}_{t,s}^g(u)$.

 \item[2)] Apply the FPCA decomposition to $\bm{\Z}_s^g(u)=[\Z_{1,s}^g(u),\dots,\Z_{T,s}^g(u)]$ to obtain a set of estimated functional principal components and their associated scores.

 \item[3)] Fit a vector autoregression of order $p$, VAR($p$), process to the ``forward" series of the estimated scores; that is,